groundtruth/pozi_api/README.md

 * Return results in a JSONP wrapper.
 * Built-in CORS support.
 * Add [Code Climate](https://codeclimate.com) metrics.
-* Allow limit condition earlier in request URL.
+* Allow limit condition earlier in the request URL.
 * Extend README with an example of running RestfulGeof on Heroku.